Brushstrokes against pulse pressure: the new power of art in the waiting room

 Commissioned art from Egypt to L.A.

 Not only doctors in Germany have recognized the added value, but also other entrepreneurs.
 "My commissions now come from all over the world," he says.
-In Los Angeles, for example, he painted a picture for Pipilotti Rist, and in Egypt there is a picture of a Thyssen Krupp frigate for the Egyptian navy.
-Art is well established in the healthcare sector in general.
-This is also the case on the outside roof of the children's cancer ward at the Helios Clinic in Erfurt, where Kriese's motifs can be found.
+In Los Angeles, for example, he painted a picture for Pipilotti Rist, and in Egypt, there is a picture of a Thyssen Krupp frigate for the Egyptian Navy.
+Art is well established in healthcare in general.
+This is also the case on the outer roof of the children's cancer ward at the Helios Clinic in Erfurt, where Krieses' motifs can be found.

 Video calls and museum visits